 This is critical in online marketing, where users are multitasking and easily distracted.
 Case study videos feature genuine people talking directly to the viewer about their experience, explaining why a product, brand, or service worked for them.
 These are customers who were once in the buyer’s shoes and have had a successful experience, which gives your prospective client someone to connect with.

 Discovering and communicating your personality and strengths through a case study video that is informative makes the sale in a natural, less forced way.

 In addition to showing that you can produce real-world results, you want your case study video to make prospective client’s think, “If they can sell themselves this effectively, what can they do for me?”
 Let’s face it, there are a lot of bad options available to us today.
 The internet is full of scams, paid-for reviews, and mediocre companies that could afford a legitimizing website.
 Case study videos add authority and trust.

 Videos are also more fun, exciting, and emotional.

 They feature music, branding, infographics, and animations.
 They can show a potential client or buyer what it’s like to interact with a product, talk to your staff, or be at an event.
 It’s the difference between a press release announcing a new movie and a movie trailer – which would you rather see?

 That personality, detail, and care that goes into a case study video also says something about your own brand.
 And having a library of engaging videos that tell a story about your brand and its capabilities can be posted on your website and social media, but can also be used at client presentations, conferences, and trade shows.
-You’ll find yourself dropping a quick link into an email to show a prospective buyer how you have done something similar in the past.

 Ultimately, case study videos are a proven way to engage customers and increase conversion.
 Studies have shown that those who watch videos online are anywhere from 60% to 84% more likely to make a purchase after watching a video.
 If you aren’t using them, it’s time to make the leap.